-Indicator number Supply indicator Summary Indication in relation to 10-year average potential allocation in the forthcoming Mineral Site Allocations Development Plan Document.
-Supply perr indicator 3 and lifes Progressive exhaustion of permitted reserves over Plan period and permitted lifespans of productive sites.
-Planning permission for one of Worcestershire's existing sites ends on 31st December 2026.
-This is now considered a short timescale for replenishment of this productive capacity.
-Weak indication of short-term limitations in ability to supply due to limited permitted reserves and short lifespans of some existing sites.
-No sites have ceased production between 2018 and 2020.
-The emerging Minerals Local Plan contains policies to enable both new mineral development and extensions to existing sites, and it proposes to allocate 100 areas of search for sand and gravel (70 for terrace and glacial sand and gravel resources, and 30 for solid sand resources).
+Indicator number Supply indicator Summary Indication in relation to 10-year average in 2022 regarding potential future applications, indicating that there are options available for replenishment of reserves in the short term, subject to gaining planning permission.
+The Minerals Local Plan adopted in July 2022 contains policies to enable both new mineral development and extensions to existing sites, and allocates 100 areas of search for sand and gravel (70 for terrace and glacial sand and gravel resources, and 30 for solid sand resources).
+Sites have also been put forward for potential allocation in the forthcoming Mineral Site Allocations Development Plan Document.
+This indicates the likelihood of options being available for replenishment of reserves in the medium term.
 Supply indicator 3 Transport constraints affecting markets for aggregates Worcestershire does not have any rail depot for the import or export of minerals.
-Water transportation takes place on the River Severn, but this is limited to moving "as-dug" material from one site in Worcestershire to processing plant at No change indicated by this data.
+Water transportation takes place on the River Severn, but this is currently limited to No change indicated by this data.